vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 2. **Consistency**: Follow the existing format and style of the documentation.
 This includes using the same tense, person, and voice.
 3. **Markdown Formatting**: Use Markdown formatting appropriately to improve the readability of the document.

-#### Architecture Diagrams
+#### Diagrams
-1. **Updating Diagrams**: In the `docs/architecture-diagrams` directory, update diagrams if there are significant changes to the system architecture or if you find any outdated diagrams.
+1. **Updating Diagrams**: In the `docs/diagrams` directory, update diagrams if there are significant changes to the system architecture or if you find any outdated diagrams.
 2. **Tools**: Use mermaid markdown diagrams that produce clear, high-quality diagrams.
 3. **Documenting Changes**: Include a brief description of what was changed in the diagram and why in your pull request.